 Dr Lustig points to research, published in the British Medical Journal in 2013, linking increased consumption of whole fruit, particularly blueberries, grapes and apples, to a decreased risk of type-2 diabetes.
 Greater consumption of fruit juice, on the other hand, was linked to a higher risk of the disease.

 Dr Lustig is not a lone maverick.
 Dr Susan Jebb is the Government’s leading advisor on obesity and Professor of Diet and Population Health at the Nuffield Department of Primary Care Health Sciences at Oxford University.
 Last year she called for people to give up orange juice, saying she had stopped drinking it herself.
 Orange juice contains as much sugar as many fizzy drinks, she said, and it was time for juice to be excluded from the 5-a-day guidelines.
-Public Health
+Public Health England continues to review these guidelines.

 As the official guidelines currently stand, a 150ml glass of unsweetened 100% fruit or vegetable juice counts as 1 of your 5-a-day, but no more.
 In other words, juice can only ever count as one portion a day, no matter how much you drink, because it doesn’t contain the fibre found in whole fruits and vegetables.